-Sinker EDM
+Sinker EDM Serivce

-What Is Sinker EDM
+What Is Sinker EDM?

 Sinker EDM is a specialized electrical discharge machining process.
 It uses a shaped electrode, often made of copper or graphite, submerged in an insulating fluid along with the workpiece.
 Electrical discharges occur between the electrode and the workpiece, eroding the material to create the desired shape.
 This method is ideal for making intricate cavities or complex shapes in conductive materials that are hard to machine traditionally.